-If you want to get organized, you need to plan and prioritize your tasks.
+Today, I’d like to share with you how to overcome planning fallacy.
+If you want to get organized and achieve lofty goals, you need to plan and prioritize your tasks.
 Proper planning lets you figure out the progression of your project with ease and encourages the reasonable use of resources and energy.

-To achieve your goals, you need to build in some flexibility in your plan.
+To achieve your goals, you need to build some flexibility in your plan.
 What to do?

-The best way to get the benefits of daily or weekly planning without wasting energy on plans that will never live up to their promises is to adopt a more relaxed approach to it.
+The best way to overcome planning fallacy and to get the benefits of daily or weekly planning without wasting energy on plans that will never live up to their promises is to adopt a more relaxed approach to it.

 A perfect plan is often a myth.
 Even if you do try to create one based on the current data, you never know what might come up in the course of events.
 Hence, one cannot guarantee that any plans will ever be right.
 The goal of your plan should be to have the perfect level of clarity that will help you focus your attention and assess opportunities NOW.